 Finally, in 1957 work began on the new terminal, and four years later in 1961, the largest terminal in the country is opened, with the capacity to handle six million travelers per year.
 However, over time it is established that the terminal is not enough, the steady growth of the airport not only by land area, but also flight numbers meant that at the beginning of 1977, work is started on a second even bigger terminal with came with an estimated cost of $500 million; but, in the end, it was completed 13 years later, under budget.
 Atlanta International now had a second terminal that was capable of accommodating 55 million travelers per year.

 Over the following years, money is consistently invested in making the airport spacious, organized and user-friendly, and after the airport is declared the busiest in the world in 1998 (a record it has achieved every year since), a fifth and final runway is built in celebration, being named as the most important runway in the whole of America at its inauguration in 2006.
-In the early 2000s money is spent on adding body screening for passenger safety, a technology that is used to scan passengers for explosives or weapons; and the decade also sees money used to add various forms of entertainment, WiFi, and lounge areas for passenger comfort.
+In the early 2000s money is spent on adding body screening for passenger safety, a technology that is used to scan passengers for explosives or weapons; and the decade also sees money used to add various forms of entertainment, WiFi, and lounge areas to please passengers and give them comfort.
 Hartsfield-Jackson Atlanta International airport currently comprises of two terminals, five runways, and 192 gates.

 There are several factors involved; most importantly is the location, Atlanta is within a two-hour flight away from around 80% of the population of the U.S, meaning it is not only a major entry point of the country, but it also just makes sense to be the main layover site for domestic travelers.
 On top of this, it is the only airport option in Atlanta, and the only major airport in the whole state, so whereas big cities around the world have several airports servicing the city, the next closest major airport is in another state about 250 miles away.
 The popularity of Hartfield-Jackson is further increased due to the fact that Delta Airlines has its headquarters in Atlanta, and its largest hub at Atlanta International making for a greater number than average flights daily.